Per IRS Publication 535 Business Expenses, starting on page 26:

 To deduct amortization that begins during the current tax year, complete Part VI of Form 4562 and attach it to your income tax return.

 How to Amortize

-Deduct start-up and organizational costs in equal amounts over the applicable amortization period.
-You can choose an amortization period for start-up costs that is different from the period you choose for organizational costs, as long as both are not less than the applicable amortization period.
-Once you choose an amortization period, you cannot change it.
+Deduct start-up and organizational costs in equal amounts over the applicable amortization period (discussed earlier under Business Start-up Costs).
+You can choose an amortization period for start-up costs that is different from the period you choose for organizational costs, as long as both aren't less than the applicable amortization period.
+Once you choose an amortization period, you can't change it.